jwang707/APCSFinalProject/README.md

 Basically transferred and updated/rewrote everything from Executor class in Java to Processing.
 Did some testing and debugging.

+6.10.2021
+Debugging.
+Made it so that to move on to the next application, you just have to click the generate app button, not go through the sticker etc.
+Added counters that display to show things like what day it is, how many applications you have left in a day, etc.

 Jasmine:
 5/24/21 - 5/25/21
 During class (5/24), I completed the Standards class with the necessary instance variables, constructor, and get methods.
 I then worked on the word bank arrays with Nour.
 On (5/25), I began to work on the Executor class (Java version), creating instance variables, constructor, and most of the methods, including the compare(), showRules(), and printApplication() methods.
 Towards the end I've run into a small problem with day() and am considering getting rid of it and combining it with the main method to make user input easier.
 (But that's a problem for tomorrow!)
 After this, I'll test to make sure our proof of concept/basic game works and then take on the greater beast of implementing it in Processing.